woojin0415/USINGsensor/README.md

 Usingsensor_decoupling_detection.zip: Decoupling Test Application

-If you want use it, you need to server that has activity recognition and decoupling detection algorithm.
+If you want to use it, you need a server that has the activity recognition and decoupling detection algorithm.

 =================================================================